wp-plugins/frontier-post/readme.txt

 2. Add/Edit post form
 3. Frontier Post settings
 4. Frontier My Posts Widget: Settings, My posts, Comments & comments excerpts (with different themes)
+5. Frontier Post capabilities
+6. Frontier Post advanced settings

 == Changelog ==

-= 3.3.2 =
-* Allowed categories only worked for dropdown, now fixed for all field types.

-= 3.3.1 =
-* Fixed activation issue

-= 3.3.0 =
+= 3.3.5 =
+* NEW: Support for custom taxonomies (no coding necessary)
+* NEW: Support for custom post types (no coding necessary)
+* NEW: Support for custom fields using template forms, filters and actions.
+* Settings has be re-organized
 * Added custom login text under advanced option
 * Changed to use get_stylesheet_directory_uri() instead of bloginfo functions that is manipulated by WPML
 * Moved tags, featured image & excerpt to fieldset layout in new form
 * Migration of old settings added
 * Activation script updated
 * Uninstall script update - clean up of old entries on options table

-= 3.2.7-beta
-* Added new formfiles, that wasnt included in 3.2.5-beta

-= 3.2.5-beta
 * Added select of form in advanced option (standard/simple/old)
 * Changed css to support fieldset in safari and chrome

-= 3.2.3-beta
 * Restrict frontier-post shortcode to pages

-= 3.2.2-beta
 * Re-introduced output buffering
 * updated frontier_post_tax_form.php with float left fieldsets

-= 3.2.1-beta
-* Fixed admin menu name duplication
-* Fixed post validation error

-= 3.2.0-beta
-* NEW: Support for custom taxonomies (no coding necessary)
-* NEW: Support for custom post types (no coding necessary)
-* NEW: Support for custom fields using template forms, filters and actions.
-* Settings has be re-organized

 = 3.0.7 =
 * Fixed capability messages not showing